Using Version Managers for Your Tools

 Table of Contents

 Avoid installing stand-alone packages for tools and programming languages.
-Instead, use version manager tools.
+Instead, use version managers.
 These enable you to use the correct version of the required tools and dependencies for each of your projects.
 A version manager can download all of the versions of a product that your projects need and switch the active version as you move between projects, as well as letting you set a default version.

 Specialized Version Managers #